In-Context Multi-Operator Learning with DeepOSets: Proofs of Theorem and Lemma

-Finally, we need to show that $\rho$ and $\Phi$ can be chosen continuous.
+However, we still need to show that $\rho$ and $\Phi$ can be chosen continuous.
 It is clear from the definition that $\Phi$ is continuous.
 To show that $\rho$ is also continuous, we need to show that the denominator

 in the definition of $\xi$ is bounded away from zero uniformly for any $(\delta,C)$-discretization $u_1,...,u_m$ of $V$. \\\\ To prove this, we use \eqref{modified-delta-C-discretization-equation} and \eqref{partition=of-unity-lower-bound}.
 Let $B(v_1(\textbf{x}),\delta/3),...,B(v_t(\textbf{x}),\delta/3)$ be a covering of $V(\textbf{x})$.
 It follows that one of these balls must contain at least $m/t$ elements $u_i(\textbf{x})$ (recall that $m$ is the size of the $(\delta,C)$-discretization, which is not controlled).
 Using \eqref{modified-delta-C-discretization-equation} this means each ball $B(u_i(\textbf{x}),\delta)$ must contain at least $m/(Ct)$ elements of the $(\delta,C)$-discretization.
 Finally, using \eqref{partition=of-unity-lower-bound} this gives